Frederik-Roeckle/Text2BPMN/docs/README.md

 OPENAI_API_KEY=<your_openai_api_key>
 ```

-**if you use the Gemini models from the Google API, you need to add the following variabke:**
+**if you use the Gemini models from the Google API, you need to add the following variable:**
 ```
 GOOGLE_API_KEY=<your_google_api_key>
 ```